Turf Weeds and Climate Change.

 When the soil temperature increased from 10° to 15°, 25°, and 35°C, the half-life of S-metolachlor decreased from 64.8 to 38.9, 26.3, and 23.7 days respectively.

-In some cases, increases in temperature increase the absorption and translocation of herbicides.
+In some cases, the effects of climate change on turf weeds will lead to better control.
+For example, increases in temperature increase the absorption and translocation of herbicides.
 Work shows that this may well be the case with the sulfonylurea herbicides like Tribute SelectiveDuke Herbicide and Recondo Herbicide in the future21Ghazikhanlou Sani, Y.; Yousefi, A.R.; Jamshidi, K.; Shekari, F.; Gonzalez-Andujar, J.L.; Korres, N.E.
 Weed Response to ALS-Inhibitor Herbicide (Sulfosulfuron + Metsulfuron Methyl) under Increased Temperature and Carbon Dioxide.
 Agronomy 2023, 13, 2084. https://doi.org/10.3390/agronomy13082084.

 Excessive Rainfall Events.